 No Life for Man or Steed

 Despite recruitment posters featuring a bond between man and horse, the reality was entirely different on the front.
-Horse manure was left virtually everywhere on the front unburied, this opened the door for various diseases to creep into the platoons, thus making the war harder to win.
+Horse manure was left virtually everywhere on the front unburied.
+This opened the door for various diseases to creep into the platoons, thus making the war even harder to win.

 So, these little guys were collected in jars and used to light up maps and equipment during night time raids.
 Now let’s look at some more cute mascot pictures that say it all!

 Happy Little Guy

 It’s safe to say by the smile on his face, and the tummy on his body, this little bulldog was definitely a well-fed, and well-loved mascot.

 The bulldog breed was hugely popular around the world after photos like these made it back home.
 So, these little heart melters would not have to worry about finding a home after the war!